 Growing Swiss chard in containers is a great way for urbanites to grow some greens.
 Of course, Swiss chard is a great addition to a full-sized garden, too.
 A single Swiss chard plant will produce for months!

 Swiss chard — also known as silverbeet — is less finicky in the garden than spinach and milder in flavor than kale.

 This post may contain affiliate links; I'll earn a small commission if you choose to make a purchase.

 For apartment dwellers, growing Swiss chard in containers is a no-brainer — it grows well in pots.

 Swiss chard plants will provide food for months.

 In past years, I’ve harvested chard from one planting for an entire summer season.

 Beautiful Swiss chard

-It’s a great addition to flower beds, making for an edible flower garden that will sneak past your homeowners association.
+It’s also a great addition to flower beds, making for an edible flower garden that will sneak past your homeowners association.